cloudmesh-community/fa19-516-169/datacenter.md

 ## DataCenter 3.0
-I have computed my own carbon foot print using the CarbonFootPrint Calculator(http://carbonfootprint.c2es.org/).
+I have computed my own carbon foot print using the [CarbonFootPrint Calculator](http://carbonfootprint.c2es.org/).
 Taking into account, my family's daily car travel of 10 miles and my air travel trips yearly (10 short and 2 long), the yearly carbon foot print assuming my residential area in Santa Clara- comes to 7939 lbs.
-However, since I actually reside in India, i decided to use another calculator(https://www.icicibank.com/go-green/carbon-world-day/indexef62.html) which is specific for India.
+However, since I actually reside in India, I decided to use [another calculator](https://www.icicibank.com/go-green/carbon-world-day/indexef62.html) which is specific for India.
 Using the calculator, my carbon foot print comes to 7187 lbs (3.26 tonnes).
+Currently, I have reported the first value in the spreadsheet on google drive.